 When you have a mammogram, you stand in front of an x-ray machine.
 The person who takes the x-rays places your breast between two plastic plates.
 The plates press your breast and make it flat.
 This may be uncomfortable, but it helps get a clear picture.

 - Accuracy of Mammograms (Susan G. Komen for the Cure)

-- Mammography: What You Need to Know (Food and Drug Administration)
+- Mammography: What You Need to Know (Food and Drug Administration) Also in Spanish

 - What Does the Doctor Look for on a Mammogram?
 (American Cancer Society)